-- We determined that, as of December 31, 2021, our employee population consisted of approximately 99 individuals (excluding the Chief Executive Officer) who were working at the Company and its consolidated subsidiaries.
-This population consisted of our full-time, part-time and temporary employees. - To identify the Median Employee from our employee population, we first determined each employee's base salary as of December 31, 2021.
+- We determined that, as of December 31, 2023, our employee population consisted of approximately 95 individuals (excluding the Chief Executive Officer) who were working at the Company and its consolidated subsidiaries.
+This population consisted of our full-time, parttime and temporary employees. - To identify the Median Employee from our employee population (excluding the Chief Executive Officer), we first determined each employee's base salary as of December 31, 2023.
 For any employees that were employed for less than the full fiscal year, we annualized their base salary for the full fiscal year.
-Then we determined the overtime earnings and annual cash bonus paid during fiscal year 2021 as reflected in our payroll records, and the grant value of restricted stock and stock options granted during fiscal year 2021.
-Then we identified our Median Employee from our employee population based on this compensation measure. - In accordance with the SEC rules, we determined the Chief Executive Officer's 2021 annual total compensation to be equal to the sum of the following items: - o \$11,018,879, which represents the amount reported for fiscal year 2021 for our Chief Executive Officer in the "Total" column of our "Summary Compensation Table" above, and - o \$31,689, which represents the estimated aggregate value of the Chief Executive Officer's compensation under the following non-discriminatory benefit plans: (i) group health care benefits, (ii) group life insurance, and (iii) group accidental death and dismemberment insurance. - In accordance with the SEC rules, we determined the Median Employee's 2021 total annual compensation to be equal to the sum of the following items: - o \$133,044, which represents the amount of such employee's compensation for fiscal year 2021 that would have been reported in our "Summary Compensation Table" in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K if the employee had been a named executive officer for fiscal year 2021, and - o \$13,826, which represents the estimated aggregate value of the employee's compensation under the following non-discriminatory benefit plans: (i) group health care benefits, (ii) group life insurance, and (iii) group accidental death and dismemberment insurance.
+Then we determined the overtime earnings and annual cash bonus paid during fiscal year 2023 as reflected in our payroll records, and the grant value of restricted stock and stock options granted during fiscal year 2023.
+Then we identified our Median Employee from our employee population based on this compensation measure. - In accordance with the SEC rules, we determined the Chief Executive Officer's 2023 annual total compensation to be equal to \$3,746,158, which represents the amount reported for fiscal year 2023 for our Chief Executive Officer in the "Total" column of our "Summary Compensation Table" above. - In accordance with the SEC rules, we determined the Median Employee's 2023 total annual compensation to be equal to \$165,000, which represents the amount of such employee's compensation for fiscal year 2023 that would have been reported in our "Summary Compensation Table" in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K if the employee had been a named executive officer for fiscal year 2023.